OpenTechSchool/python-data-intro/core/text-files.md

 This section has been a bit dry, so here's a link to a <a href="http://forgifs.com/gallery/d/161206-4/Firefighter-kitten-slides-down-banister.gif?" target="_blank">binary GIF file of a kitten</a>.

 The main difference between a text file and a binary file is that binary files need special programs (or knowledge of the special format) to make sense.
 Text files can be edited by any program that edits plain text, and are easy to process in programming languages like Python.

-### An aside about programmers

-Programmers tend to like text files, and can get quite irked about complex binary files in proprietary formats.
-For example check out [this rant](https://code.google.com/p/xee/source/browse/XeePhotoshopLoader.m?r=f16763d221dfca6253983824b470adf553a19e06#108) contributed by an open source programmer who had to write a program to read the Adobe Photoshop binary file format.

-The details aren't important, but note that noone has ever gotten quite this cranky about plain text files.
-That's why we're sticking to text files today!

 # Reading files into Python